RealImage/bifrost/README.md

 `issuer` can read the private key and root certificate in PEM form from files or s3.
 It looks for `crt.pem` and `key.pem` in the same directory by default.

+The `BFID_NAMESPACE` environment variable sets the Bifrost Identifier Namespace to use.
+If unset, `bifrost.Namespace` is used.

+`issuer` exposes prometheus format metrics at the `/metrics` path.
+This can be used as a health check endpoint for the service.
+Metrics can also be pushed to your server using the `METRICS_PUSH_URL` environment variable.
+`issuer` uses the Victoria Metrics [metrics](https://github.com/VictoriaMetrics/metrics) package.

 ```bash
 env CRT_URI=s3://bifrost-trust-store/crt.pem KEY_URI=./key.pem ./issuer